Our office is drive-thru ONLY and open Monday through Thursday from 7:30 AM to 5:30 PM.

 As of August 1, 2021, the following rates are charged for connection if the water line runs in front of the property.

 2” tap or larger – quotes available upon request

-Cutoffs at the tap are maintained for Glen Hills Utility use only and customers should install their own cut-off valve on their side of the meter.
+Shut-Off Valves at the tap are maintained for Glen Hills Utility use only and customers should install their own shut-off valve on their side of the meter.
 Any customer damage to utility line or water tap will be billed to the customer.